panditanvita/MovieBot-aka-Chappie/README.md

 past state information and current user input.
 But this state object will still have to be stored somewhere, and tied into the onging user resource.

+######User Cases / Debugging
+Should work for
+- any amount of attributes (including all or none) given per input message
+- given only a movie, optional time, it suggests theatre showtimes for time
+- given only a theatre, optional time, it suggests movies at time
+- given movie and theatre, it suggests times
+- remembers times given on previous input and uses that to filter answers

 ######Generalising
 How to generalise to a bot for booking travel tickets, or for buying groceries:

 General principles - creating the knowledge base, tokenising user input, forming logical rules - as described in the readme are broadly applicable.
 The Knowledge base itself would of course completely change.